pnpm/pnpm.io/docs/errors.md

 To fix this error, all dependencies that use the [workspace protocol] should be updated to use versions of packages that are present in the workspace.
 This can be done either manually or using the `pnpm -r update` command.

 [workspace protocol]: ./workspaces.md#workspace-protocol-workspace

+## ERR_PNPM_PEER_DEP_ISSUES

+`pnpm install` will fail if the project has unresolved peer dependencies or the peer dependencies are not matching the wanted ranges.
+To fix this, install the missing peer dependencies.

+You may also selectively ignore these errors using the [pnpm.peerDependencyRules.ignoreMissing](package_json#pnpmpeerdependencyrulesignoremissing) and [pnpm.peerDependencyRules.allowedVersions](package_json#pnpmpeerdependencyrulesallowedversions) fields in `package.json`.